NAC is one of Northamptonshire’s longest running clubs. Want to join or find out more? Get in touch

 After the American round (Round 1) at Wellingborough we were down in 4th place, behind the leaders, Long Buckby AC, with Wellingborough OAC 2nd and Kettering AC in 3rd.
 Mick Lovell was our top scorer with 646, coming 3rd overall behind two Compound archers, so great shooting from Mick.

+The Field shoot at Daventry (Round 2) was hosted by LBAC.
+Here we did a lot better and came first with 260 points in front of LBAC, with KAC in 3rd and WOAC in 4th.
+This raised us to 3rd overall, only 4 points behind 2nd place.
+Dave Quemby shot the highest score of the day with a 193.
 The Clout, Round 3, saw NAC in 2nd place behind KAC, LBAC in 3rd and WOAC in 4th.
 This left us still in 3rd place overall – now 28 points behind second place, and 412 points behind first place.
 NAC’s young Hazel Dalley, showed up all the Northampton crew by shooting the highest score for the team with 103, which was 8th overall and maybe a county record.
 Excellent shooting Hazel.
+In the final round – the Pope Young, at our home ground – Sywell, Northampton AC did well coming in 2nd – 253 points behind Kettering, the winners of this round.
+LBAC were in 3rd and WOAC in 4th.
+There was outstanding shoot from NAC’s top shooter for the day – Paul Walters with a score of 156 – 2nd overall by 2 points.

-First – Kettering 6284, Second – Long Buckby 6261, Third – Northampton 6003 and Fourth – Wellingborough 5216, Congratulations to Kettering.
+In the final reckoning the archers from Kettering shot extremely well and took the Top Spot by only 23 points, with the overall positions: First – Kettering 6284, Second – Long Buckby 6261, Third – Northampton 6003 and Fourth – Wellingborough 5216, Congratulations to Kettering.
 It was an excellent series and everyone enjoyed the fun of the challenge.
 Look out for next years, hope you will enter again.
 Thanks to Dave Q for the write up.